 - Christie Gillespie, vice president of community impact, United Way of Central Indiana

 - Catherine Herrold, assistant professor of Philanthropic Studies, IU Lilly Family School of Philanthropy.

-The event is free and open to the public; RSVPs are requested.
 The program, which is presented under the auspices of the Stead Family Chair in International Philanthropy at the Indiana University Lilly Family School of Philanthropy, will be held at the IUPUI University Library’s Lilly Auditorium (lower level), 755 W. Michigan St., Indianapolis.

 Even as foundations add to and change the reporting requirements they place on their grantees, among the most frequently asked questions in philanthropy today is: How do we measure the difference foundations make?

 Prewitt argues it is increasingly important for foundations to effectively track, measure and share whether the work they fund actually helps make a difference, and deems the current reporting methods U.S. foundations use insufficient.

 Prewitt previously has written that "significant, specific achievements can be attributed to foundation grantmaking" but also notes, "Although not wishing to subtract from the worthiness and social significance of these achievements, skeptics might ask … 'How we can assess the magnitude of social change in relation to the funds spent?'"